elephantrobotics/marsai/tools/README.md

  * mars-sensors

 ## Enable
-Enable the service and the service will auto-run when next boot.
+Enable the service and the service will auto-run with next boot.
 example: `sudo systemctl enable mars-main `

 ## Disable
-Disable the service and the service will not run when next boot.
+Disable the service and the service will not auto-run with next boot.
 example: `sudo systemctl disable mars-main `

 ## Start